 - Rudolf Steiner's lectures on the White Lodge show a first point of convergence.
 All great teachers and their teachings have the same origin, key messages and purpose.
-The same wine in different bottles to fit the cultural age: stage of consciousness, maturity of Man's bodily principles, language and culture.
+'The same wine in different bottles' to fit the cultural age: stage of consciousness, maturity of Man's bodily principles, language and culture.

-- A third element is the info given in 1910-09-02-GA123 supplemented by 1911-02-16-GA060 on Hermes and 1911-03-09-GA060 on Moses.
+- A third element may be the info given in 1910-09-02-GA123 supplemented by 1911-02-16-GA060 on Hermes and 1911-03-09-GA060 on Moses.
 The GA123 lecture sketches how both Hermes and Moses were students of Zarathustra (and also received his etheric and astral bodies), with each taking a different aspect or path: